 D Dinner Provided

-We visit and learn about the aboriginal sites, natural land formation and Australian history.
+Central Australia is the heart of our country so we have designed this 13 day luxury coach tour especially for your comfort and enjoyment to see its renowned beauty.
+We visit and learn about aboriginal sites, natural land formations and Australian History.
 This iconic adventure tour is an old favourite and we look forward to showing you our country with a professional, friendly edge.

 Sandy Hollow – Cobar